Mark Clattenburg complaint takes Chelsea's focus away from pitch

 With the FA under pressure to avoid the extended, drawn-out nature of the John Terry racism controversy, the intention is that the very final witness interview to be conducted - Clattenburg's - will take place at the end of this week or the beginning of next.

-Having spent Monday in talks with his employers, the Professional Game Match Officials (PGMO), about a possible return to refereeing this weekend, Clattenburg was described to me by someone close to him as "sanguine" about the joint decision to sit out a second match.
+Having spent Monday in talks with his employers, the Professional Game Match Officials (PGMO), about a possible return to refereeing this weekend, Clattenburg was described to me by someone close to him as "sanguine" about the joint decision to

 My understanding is that the official intends to return to action the following weekend, even if he is charged.